Becoming An Enrolled Agent

 When will I know if I passed?

 Instantaneously.
-You will be given your score right after you complete that part of the exam.
+You will be given your score right after you complete each part of the exam.